w3c/miniapp/specs/uri/docs/explainer.md

 2. The current MiniApp URI mechanism requires a set of runtimes to parse it.
 Why is it necessary?
 What is the difference between that **runtime** and a conventional browser?

-For point 1: Downloading a package through the network is just one of the ways to get a package.
+For point 1, downloading a package through the network is just one of the ways to get a package.
 In addition, there are many ways to access a miniapp resource:

 For example, after accessing the miniapp once, the miniapp package would be stored locally.
-Or the user agent can preset the miniapp package before the user accesses the URI for performance(as we introduced in the white paper).
+Or the user agent can preset the miniapp package before the user accesses the URI for performance(as we mentioned in [#2.1.6 of the miniapp white paper](https://w3c.github.io/miniapp/white-paper/#performance-and-user-experience
+)).
 Or when debugging the Miniapp, the developer can directly push the miniapp package to the user agent through a debugging tool.

 In these cases, the user agent open miniapp locally according to the appId in MiniApp URI without having to request a package server.

 In other case, the user agent can specific its own mapping relationship with "host" component.
 For example, the "bar" in "miniapp: // foo @ bar" can correspond a domain or a local directory, anyway.

 In summary, MiniApp URI are designed to locate MiniApp resource cross-platform, regardless of how they are obtained.That cannot be expressed intuitively through HTTPS URLs only.
-This is why we mentioned in Chapter 6 that it is non-normative, and it just describes a user scenario.
+This is why we mentioned in [Chapter 6 Use HTTPS](https://w3c.github.io/miniapp/specs/uri/#https) that it is non-normative, and it just describes a user scenario.

 For point 2, the runtime make miniapp can help to fill the gap of the Web and the Native.(like we mentioned in [miniapp white paper introduction](https://w3c.github.io/miniapp/white-paper/#what-is-miniapp).
 And because the design of the MiniApp is different from traditional web applications (like we mentioned in [miniapp white paper core-features)](https://w3c.github.io/miniapp/white-paper/#core-features)).
 Even if the miniapp packaged is downloaded by a traditional browser, it cannot be opened and run.